estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bot-chat.md

 ## How to
 - ### Customize and override chat [Welcome Message]({{'/docs/chat-configuration/extra/welcome-message' | relative_url}})
-  Bold360 console configured welcome message article, can be overridden, or provided if none configured, on the account.
+  The welcome article defined in the Bold360 console , can be specifically provided or overridden in the account.

     ```kotlin
     botAccount.welcomeMessage = ARTICLE_ID